This page provides answers to common COVID-19 questions for Montclair State University employees and supervisors.

 What happens if I fail to complete my weekly COVID-19 test?

-If an employee fails to submit their COVID-19 test results, they will not be permitted to work and will be subject to discipline.
+If an employee is required to obtain a weekly COVID-19 test and fails to do so, they will not be permitted to work and will be subject to discipline.

 I lost my COVID-19 Vaccination card.
 How can I receive a new vaccination card?